Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Employee representative statement evaluation (consent + concerns + objection) How is the substantive evaluation of the employee representative statement (consent + concerns + objection) conducted?
+Employee representative statement evaluation (consent, concerns or objection) How is the representatives' statement - consent, concerns or objection - substantively evaluated?
 Human

 Decision Record